jaimetur/PhotoMigrator/ROADMAP.md

   - #### 🌟 New Features:
     - [x] Created GitHub Forms on New Issues.
       - [ ] Auto-Update Issues Templates with new published releases.
+    - [ ] Implement logic for `-gKeepTkout, --google-keep-takeout-folder` or wait to GPTH to restore `--copy` feature.

   - #### 🚀 Enhancements:
     - [ ] Investigate Performance on Automatic Migration when target=`synology`.